Honorary Doctoral Degrees

 - A cover page listing the primary contact person for the nomination, including address, phone number, email and a list of supporting materials included in the nomination package;

-- A letter of nomination setting forth the nominee's qualifications relative to the criteria stated above;
+- A letter of nomination setting forth the nominee's qualifications relative to the principles stated above;

 - Curriculum Vitae or Bio/professional resume or summary;